-In the early 1990's several kids in my neighborhood and me had small dirt bikes, at that time we could ride right from our houses to each other’s houses as well as on trails near the neighborhood we lived in, we also made small motocross tracks in nearby fields, that we could also ride our dirt bikes to from home.
-This was the normal way of life back then not just for us, it was like this at that time in most cities and states all across America, and I lived in the suburbs of a large metro area not way out in the country.
+In the early 1990's several kids in my neighborhood had small dirt bikes, at that time we could ride right from our houses to each other’s houses and on trails near the neighborhood we lived in, we also made small motocross tracks in nearby fields, that we could also ride to from home.
+This was the normal way of life back then not just for us, it was like this at that time in many cities and states all across America, and I lived in the suburbs of a large metro area not way out in the country.

-My friends and I started out on small mellow air cooled trail bikes like Honda XR80’s, and I had a Kawasaki KD80 which is an air cooled trail bike, after a couple years on trail bikes my friends and I moved up to racing versions, Honda CR80’s, Kawasaki KX80’s, Yamaha Yz80's ( at the time they were 80cc not 85cc) we then started racing local motocross races and then later moved up to 125cc two stroke race bikes.
+My friends and I started out on small air cooled trail bikes like Honda XR80’s, I had a Kawasaki KD80 which is an air cooled trail bike, after a couple years on trail bikes my group of friends and I moved up to racing versions, I got a Honda CR80, some got Kawasaki KX80’s, and Yamaha Yz80's (at the time they were 80cc not 85cc) then we started racing local motocross races and then later moved up to 125cc two stroke race bikes.

-Now days unless you live in a very rural area, or out in the country, you have to have a truck or trailer to get your bikes to tracks to be able to ride them, and tracks are far and few between in some areas, often hours away from populated areas.
+Now days unless you live in a rural area, or way out in the country, you have to have a truck or trailer to bring your bikes to tracks to be able to ride them, and tracks are far and few in some areas, often hours away from populated areas.

-Its my personal belief that unless you grew up riding dirt bikes and remained into it, or have a very persuasive friend, or family, that is already into motocross that the chances of new people randomly choosing to get into motocross racing in its current form and going to buy expensive dirt bikes that are $5000 dollars or more plus a helmet, Gear etc., I think the chances of it are slim.
+Its my personal belief that unless you grew up riding dirt bikes and remained into it, or have a close family, or friends that are already into motocross that the chances of people randomly choosing to get into motocross racing in its current form and just going out and buying expensive dirt bikes that are quires expensive these days plus a helmet, boots, gear etc., I think the chances of people randomly getting into it are slim.

 Now days it is considered an extreme sport.
 And its true it is a lot more extreme and dangerous.